iaifi/iaifi.github.io/code-of-conduct.md

 : The Code of Conduct places responsibility on all IAIFI members and participants for actively maintaining a healthy environment, but does not require members and participants to respond to problems by immediately confronting those involved.
 Appropriate strategies for bystander intervention are context-dependent and rely on personal judgement.
 However, all IAIFI members and participants are asked to be active bystanders—people who take steps that can make a difference when they observe unacceptable behavior.
 These steps could include strategies to defuse the situation, to forestall future similar incidents, or to support the person/people targeted.
 [This link](http://web.mit.edu/bystanders) provides guidance on being an active bystander.
 Hosts for IAIFI talks and other events are especially encouraged to explore these resources and preemptively plan strategies for dealing with inappropriate behavior.

 *discrimination, harassment*
-: See the [Non-Discrimination Policy and Policy Prohibiting Discriminatory Harassment]{#anti-discrimination) for context and details
+: See the [Non-Discrimination Policy and Policy Prohibiting Discriminatory Harassment](#non-discrimination) for context and details

 *bullying*
 : Bullying occurs when someone intentionally and repeatedly causes another person injury or discomfort.
 Bullying can take the form of physical contact, words or more subtle actions. \([Source](https://www.apa.org/topics/bullying)\) Typical examples of workplace bullying are discussed in [this document](http://mitsloan.mit.edu/shared/ods/documents/?PublicationDocumentID=5402).